 NC State Graduates Find Technical Solutions to Teacher’s Problems with Curriculum Pathways

-A career in computer science is a career that encompasses many different fields.
+A computer science career encompasses many different fields.
 From math to English to Spanish, computer science provides a future of limitless opportunities.

 NC State computer science graduates Lucy Kosturko (MS ‘10), Scott McQuiggan (MS ’05, PhD ‘09) and Jennifer Sabourin (BS ’08, MS ’12, PhD ‘13) embody this every day in their careers at SAS.
 They serve on the Curriculum Pathways team directed by McQuiggan where Kosturko is a Curriculum Development Manager and Sabourin is a Research Scientist and Sr. Software Developer.

-Their shared passion for computer science and education has resulted in a collaborative, interdisciplinary driven program benefitting students and teachers across the globe.
+Their shared passion for computer science and education has helped grow a collaborative, interdisciplinary program benefitting students and teachers across the globe.

-Curriculum Pathways is a SAS program that looks to use technology to enhance learning.
-To do this, the free-of-cost program develops resources to find technical solutions for common problems teachers face in the classroom.
-It offers 1,700 resources for students in grades k-12, and spans five core subjects of English, Math, Science, Social Studies and Spanish.
-The program uses computer science to creatively develop educational solutions among a variety of subjects.
+Curriculum Pathways from SAS is a platform that uses technology to enhance learning.
+To do this, Curriculum Pathways develops free resources to find technical solutions for common problems teachers face in the classroom.
+It offers more than 2,000 resources for students in grades K-12, and spans five core subjects of English, Math, Science, Social Studies and Spanish.

-The program plays an important role in SAS’s philanthropic mission to educate younger generations.
-McQuiggan points to Curriculum Pathways as being a major cornerstone in that development.
+The program plays an important role in SAS’s philanthropic mission to create brighter futures for younger generations.
+McQuiggan points to Curriculum Pathways as being a major cornerstone of that commitment.

-“At Curriculum Pathways, we’re lucky enough to be able to live out the company’s passion in education every day,” says McQuiggan.
-“There is no better place than SAS to have the freedom to actually solve the problems teachers and students articulate every day.
-That’s one of the things that makes this one of the best places to work.”
+“At Curriculum Pathways, we’re fortunate to live out the company’s passion in education every day,” says McQuiggan.
+“There is no better place than SAS to have the freedom to solve the problems of teachers and students.
+That’s one of the things that makes SAS a great place to work.”

 “Coding is only a small part of computer science and software development.
-It really takes a village and it’s a very collaborative thing,” says Kosturko.
-“Computer science has a reputation of being isolating when, in practice, it’s very collaborative.”
+It really takes a village and it’s very collaborative,” says Kosturko.
+“Computer science has a reputation of being isolating when, in practice, it requires significant communication and teamwork.”

-Sabourin credits her NC State education specifically for preparing her for such an interdisciplinary and collaborative career.
+Sabourin credits her NC State education specifically for preparing her for such a rewarding and multi-faceted career.

-“I really appreciated the flexibility to make my degree what I wanted, so taking electives and extra courses in things that interested me including things like psychology and education and within the department, things like AI,” says Sabourin.
-“I use all of those things in my job rather than the straight and narrow path.
-It really prepared me for such an interdisciplinary career.”
+“I really appreciated the flexibility to make my degree what I wanted by combining electives in areas such as psychology and education with courses within the department, on interesting topics like AI and machine learning, " says Sabourin.
+"I use what I learned in those different classes daily.
+It really prepared me for such an interdisciplinary career."

 Dr. James Lester’s lab at NC State is a place that all three fondly remember as being an open environment that promoted cross-disciplinary collaboration among students.